AThit7/food-manager/README.md

 it's mostly unnecessary but theoretically we can now easily replace it with a different implementation of DatabaseService
 * `/domain/model/product/local_product` vs `/domain/model/pantry_item` -> LocalProduct represents
-abstract product, Like spaghetti pasta of a specific brand.
-PantryItem is an instance of product, either bought or in plans to buy.
+abstract product, like spaghetti pasta of a specific brand.
+PantryItem is an instance of such product, either bought or in plans to buy.